git-moss/ConvertWithMoss/README-FORMATS.md

 * The category is tried to be extracted from the file name.
 If this fails it tries with the folder names (e.g. you might have sorted your lead sounds in a folder called *Lead*).
 Furthermore, several synonyms and abbreviations are considered (e.g. Solo as a synonym for Lead).
 * Characterizations like *hard* are tried to be extracted with a similar algorithm as for the category.

-### Velocity layers
+### Groups

 Detected groups will be equally distributed across the velocity range.
-E.g. if 2 layers are detected the first will be mapped to the velocity range of 0-63 and the second to 64-127.
+E.g. if 2 groups are detected the first will be mapped to the velocity range of 0-63 and the second to 64-127.

 * Detection pattern: Comma separated list of patterns to detect groups.
-The pattern must contain a star character ("*"), which indicates the position which contains the layer number.
+The pattern must contain a star character ("*"), which indicates the position which contains the group number.
-* Order of layer numbering: Enable to map groups inversed.
+* Order of group numbering: Enable to map groups inversed.
 This means that the highest number will be mapped to the lowest velocity range.

 ### Mono Splits